 Now repeat for all the lines of data (if needed).

 To set the axis of the chart, select the right side scale, right-click and select Format Axis as shown below.

 Now a window will appear like shown below.
 In the Axis Option set the Maximum scale according to the highest value of your data.

 You can format the chart to make it look the way you want, including changing the colors, adding labels, and customizing the axis.
 To format the chart, select it and go to the “Design” tab in the ribbon.
 Use the options in the “Chart Styles” and “Chart Layouts” groups to change the look of the chart.

 Here you go with the chart with multiple series.

-By following these steps, you can create a chart with multiple series in Excel, which can be a useful way to compare and visualize multiple sets of data.
 The chart will display the values for each series side by side, allowing you to compare the values and draw conclusions from the data.